taskscape/RESTAPIGateway/readme.md

 If above section is configured, only users with a valid JWT token will be permitted to use the API endpoints.

-In order to enable BASIC auth security for exposed API endpoints, the following values need to be configured:
+In order to enable BASIC authentication for exposed API endpoints, the following values need to be configured:

 ```text
   "BasicAuthSettings": {